jmh3434/java-precourse/Precourse Java.md

 4. Drop non-dominate terms
      -   O(n+n^2) → O(n^2)

-## Palindrome

-Assignment - To get your hands dirty, write a java program that searches for words that are palindromes

-## Array2D
+## Bubble Sort

-## Brute-Force String Search
+Take a look at the following visualization of Bubble Sort Sorting Algoritm : https://www.cs.usfca.edu/~galles/visualization/ComparisonSort.html.

+Algorithm visualizations are a great way to compare alrgoritms!

+Bubble Sort is the simplest sorting algorithm that works by repeatedly swapping the adjacent elements if they are in wrong order.

+This simplicity comes at a price!
+Bubble Sort is quite slow.

+Bubble sort has an average and worst-case running time of **O(n²)**, so in most cases, a faster algorithm is more desirable.

-## Quick Sort
+## Quick Sort Example

-Quick Sort is popular and effecient
+Quick Sort is popular and effecient way to sort numbers!

 Let's take an array of integers